 Additionally, a syndicated program called Songs By Peggy Lee

 was assembled out of her frequent contributions to Capitol's transcription library.
 She provided a total of 72 transcriptions for the library, all of them recorded between 1946 and 1949.
 Naturally, each installment of Songs By Peggy Lee

 consisted of such musical performances, culled from Lee's catalogue of transcriptions and combined with patter that she had also been asked to pre-record.
 The patter served to create the illusion of the singer's "live" presence at the broadcasting station, while the show was being heard over the airwaves.
 (The nature of transcription shows such as Songs By Peggy Lee

 probably needs clarification.
 Once the artists had finished recording the transcriptions and some spoken material -- greeting, intros, promotional spots, goodbyes -- they were no longer actively involved in the process.
 From then onwards, the show's episodes would be assembled by Capitol's producers with the help of Capitol engineers.
 Once assembled, the episodes were sent out, usually on a monthly basis, to the radio stations that subscribed to the company's library-like transcription service.)

-Peggy Lee's radio activities actually grew in relevance as the years in question went by.
+Peggy Lee's radio activities actually grew in relevance, as the years under consideration went by.
 Besides the exposure received from Capitol's syndicated programming and from her numerous guest appearances, she went on to fulfill the coveted role of in-house girl singer for two highly popular radio personalities of the day (Bing Crosby, Jimmy Durante).
 As early as 1945, she was already receiving offers to host, co-host, or be the regular "girl singer" in various radio shows.
 The July 1945 issue of Capitol News

 stated that, in June, she had "refused a spot on an NBC nightly stanza sponsored by a cigarette manufacturer."
 A comment from a later issue points to Songs By Sinatra